wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 Note that weave phase simulation progress is only reported when a `TimingCoreEvent` object is executed, which is inserted only at cache event chain boundaries.
 This implies that we do not know the progress of simulation within the event chain of a cache access.
 In other words, if the weave simulation terminates while it is inside the event chain of a cache access, events that are after the most recently simulated `TimingCoreEvent` object will not be reported.
+This implies that `lastEventSimulated` actually points to the last `TimingCoreEvent` simulated, rather than the last event.

+### Timing Core Simulation Start and End

+In this section we cover how weave phase starts and ends with the core event chain.
+We do not cover join/leave meahcnism of the thread scheduler, which is essentially a technique to avoid deadlocks on system calls.
+We also disregard the core state machine, since it is unrelated to normal execution.

 ### OOOCore Event Chain